Pininfarina Battista

 The Pininfarina Battista is an electric performance car manufactured by Automobili Pininfarina GmbH which is headquartered in Munich, Germany, with roots in the Italian car design firm and coachbuilder Pininfarina.
 The name Battista is a tribute to Pininfarina's founder Battista Pininfarina.
 The car was publicly unveiled at the 2019 Geneva Motor Show.
-It is the first Pininfarina-branded car and is also featured in the racing game Asphalt Legends Unite, while the "Anniversario" edition is featured in Asphalt 8: Airborne.
+It is the first Pininfarina-branded car.